frozzare/warmup/README.md

 ## The URLs JSON file

 A simple JSON file with the url as key in the root object and a object with headers, for example Cookie header.
-If you headers needed just leave a empty object.
+If you don't needed headers just leave a empty object.

 ```javascript
 {